hupe1980/scan4log4shell/README.md

 # scan4log4shell
-> Scanner to send specially crafted requests and catch callbacks of systems that are impacted by log4j log4shell vulnerability
+> Scanner to detect vulnerable log4j versions on your file-system or to send specially crafted requests and catch callbacks of systems that are impacted by log4j log4shell vulnerability (CVE-2021-44228)

 CVE-2021-44228 is a remote code execution (RCE) vulnerability in Apache Log4j 2.
 An unauthenticated, remote attacker could exploit this flaw by sending a specially crafted request to a server running a vulnerable version of log4j.
 The crafted request uses a Java Naming and Directory Interface (JNDI) injection via a variety of services including:
 - Lightweight Directory Access Protocol (LDAP)